makersacademy/airport_challenge/airport_notes.md

 Edge Case USER STORY 10
 Plane cannot take off if airplane is flying

+COMPLETED EDGE CASE USER STORY 10
 - already captured with the include function.
 - adjust plane class and take off methods to put status back to flying when it is flying.
 - created test on plane class that plane cannot take off if already flying.

 Edge Case USER STORY 11
 Plane cannot take off if airplane is at another airport

+- add to two airports test case to check if it can take off a plane at another airport

+COMPLETED EDGE CASE USER STORY 11
+- added test, passed test with no need to edit code
+- refactored some of the test cases.